about / archives / contact / subscribe / twitter

 @journalregister

-The Journal Register has declared bankruptcy twice in recent years — in 2009 and 2012.
+The Journal Register declared bankruptcy twice in its final years — in 2009 and 2012.
 In the first bankruptcy, after years of financial difficulties in which it was delisted from the New York Stock Exchange and threatened to close several papers, the Journal Register filed for bankruptcy protection in February 2009 and emerged that August.
 Three years later, the company filed for bankruptcy again in a strategic move to unburden some of its debts, including underfunded pension obligations, built up before its first bankruptcy.
 The company was bought by 21st CMH Acquisition Co., an Alden subsidiary fund, coming out of its second bankruptcy.

 By 2012, the digital first strategy had resulted in sharply increased digital revenue, though its gains were not enough to offset the company’s ongoing drop in print advertising revenue.
 Paton said in September 2012 that he was considering reducing print days for several Journal Register papers.
 The following year, Digital First dropped one paper in Oneida, N.Y., from six days a week in print to three.

 Digital First began experimenting with paid content at Journal Register papers by requiring users to take a Google survey question before seeing articles, and announced in 2013 it planned to combine that approach with mobile and digital paywall experiments.
+Later that year, Paton announced all Digital First papers would incorporate digital subscriptions.

 In April 2010, the company launched the Ben Franklin Project, in which newspapers would produce a single day’s edition using only free, digital tools.
 The following month, two of the company’s newspapers took part in the project.
 In July, each of the company’s newspapers did the same thing.